jtremback/atom_wars/README.md

     Check that prop_id is a losing prop from a previous round Iterate all tributes for that prop id:

+ClaimTribute(round_id, prop_id):
+    Check that the round is ended
+    Check that the prop won
+    Look up sender's vote for the round
+    Check that the sender voted for the prop
+    Check that the sender has not already claimed the tribute Divide sender's vote power by total power voting for the prop to figure out their percentage Iterate all tributes for that vote:
+        Use the sender's percentage to send them the right portion of the tribute Mark on the sender's vote that they claimed the tribute

 Migrate:
     Use a migrate message only open to an admin to update params such as denom whitelist Set the Hub's ICA account as the admin